Blog ComparisonsTop 18 Canny Alternatives in 2025

 Conclusion

 Feature Upvote is a simple yet expensive tool for the features you get.
-It's suitable for teams that only need one board and very basic feedback-voting functions.
-It doesn't have roadmaps or changelogs to close the feedback loop with users easily.
+It's suitable for teams that only need one board and very basic feature to track feedback.
+However, it doesn't have a changelog or a roadmap feature.

 Check out more Feature Upvote alternatives →